pyrocko/grond/docs/source/examples/satellite_insar_gnss/index.rst

 Rectangular source plane from InSAR and GNSS observations
 =========================================================

 This example will demonstrate a joint inversion of a finite rectangular fault plane for the 2019 Ridgecrest Earthquake.
 We will jointly invert InSAR and GNSS data using Grond.
-Unwrapped InSAR surface displacement data from the `Advanced Rapid Imaging and Analysis (ARIA) Project for Natural Hazards. <https://aria.jpl.nasa.gov/>`_ by JPL/NASA.
+Unwrapped InSAR surface displacement data from the `Advanced Rapid Imaging and Analysis (ARIA) Project for Natural Hazards <https://aria.jpl.nasa.gov/>`_ by JPL/NASA.
 The coseismic GNSS displacements are delivered by `Nevada Geodetic Laboratory <http://geodesy.unr.edu/index.php>`_.

-This tutorial will guide through the conversion of ARIA data products and preparation of the unwrapped InSAR surface displacements in Kite.
-The GNSS data will be imported and pre-selected.
+This tutorial will guide through the preparation of the unwrapped InSAR surface displacements in Kite.
+The GNSS displacement data will be imported into Pyrocko and significant stations are pre-selected.

 This is an advanced example to demonstrate a geodetic joint inversion.
 If you haven't worked with Grond earthquake inversions before, we recommend to exercise a single dataset example first.